SGB Championship Riders' Individual Championship

-The SGB Championship Riders' Individual Championship is an annual motorcycle speedway contest between the top riders (or two riders) with the highest average points total from each club competing in the SGB Championship.
+The SGB Championship Riders' Championship is an annual motorcycle speedway contest between the top riders (or two riders) with the highest average points total from each club competing in the SGB Championship.

+It determines British speedway's second tier riders champion.

 Format

 The same format of Championship applies for the tier one and tier three leagues, that of the SGB Premiership Riders' Individual Championship (tier one) and National League Riders' Championship (tier three).

 History

 The competition replaced the Premier League Riders Championship in 2017.